kosi-libs/Kodein/dokka/out/doc/com.github.salomonbrys.kodein/-factory/index.md

 `A` - The type of argument used to create or retrieve an instance.

-`T` - The type instance this factory creates or retrieves.
+`T` - The type of instance this factory creates or retrieves.

 ### Properties